S. Korea president’s Vietnam visit aims to deepen trade ties

 South Korea has become Vietnam’s largest foreign investor and second-biggest trading partner since diplomatic relations were established in 1992.
 Bilateral trade stood at $61.5 billion last year.

-Speaking to reporters at a joint press briefing in Hanoi, Moon said the two leaders aim for $ 100 billion by 2020.
+Speaking to reporters at a joint news briefing with Vietnamese President Tran Dai Quang in Hanoi, Moon said the two leaders aim for $ 100 billion by 2020.

-Moon’s counterpart Tran Dai Quang says the two leaders are committed to further develop their relations and he also encouraged South Korean companies to expand their investment in Vietnam, particularly in infrastructure, high-tech industries, energy and supporting industries.
+“President Quang has said the country aims to build itself into a modern industrial state by 2020.
+I emphasized (to him) that close and mutually beneficial cooperation between the countries will greatly contribute to achieving our mutual goal of reaching $100 billion in mutual trade by 2020,” Moon said.

 Most Read Nation & World Stories